freenas/freenas-docs/userguide/sharing.rst

    NFS Share Wizard

-To edit the NFS share, click
-:menuselection:`Sharing --> Unix (NFS)`,
-highlight the entry for the share, and click its :guilabel:`Edit` button.
-In the example shown in
-:numref:`Figure %s <nfs_share_settings_fig>`,
-the configuration screen is open for the *nfs_share1* share.
+NFS shares are edited by clicking :menuselection:`Sharing --> Unix (NFS)`, highlighting the entry for the share, and clicking its :guilabel:`Edit` button.
+In the example shown in :numref:`Figure %s <nfs_share_settings_fig>`, the configuration screen is open for the *nfs_share1* share.